Leskodamus/leskodamus.github.io/content/about/index.md

 ### Diploma Thesis

 We were a group of four people developing a streaming deck called "Smart Stream", that is, a touch display connected to a Raspberry Pi which lets you execute various tasks on your computer like scripts or sending keystrokes with the simple push of a button.
 Support for OBS was also implemented using the OBS-Websocket-API.
 The entire user-space is build in PHP, opening the possibility to run the "Smart Stream" on almost any device with a browser.
 The necessary management tool, written in Python using PyQt for the GUI, enables the connection with the "Smart Stream" device.
 Supported platforms are Windows 10/11 and Linux.
 It must be said that there are absolutely no security features implemented, e.g. encrypted sockets.
 There was simply not enough time to do proper hardening.

-The corresponding git repository can be found on GitLab: <https://gitlab.com/Leskodamus/smart-stream>

 {{< line_break >}}